ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container-k8/readme.md

 git clone https://github.com/ibm-build-labs/Watson-NLP
 ```
 ### 2. Build the container image
 In this step, we will build a container image to use for this tutorial.
-If you already have a standalone container image that you will use to serve models, you can skip this step.
+If you already have a standalone container image to serve Watson NLP models, you can skip this step.

-Go to the build directory for this tutorial.
+Go to the build directory.
 ```
 cd Watson-NLP/Watson-NLP-Container-k8/Runtime
 ```
-This directory contains the Dockerfile we will use to build the standalone container image.
+This directory contains the Dockerfile with the following contents.
 ```
 ARG WATSON_RUNTIME_BASE="wcp-ai-foundation-team-docker-virtual.artifactory.swg-devops.com/watson-nlp-runtime:0.13.1_ubi8_py39"
 FROM ${WATSON_RUNTIME_BASE} as base